mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 With a prop, copy and pasting JSX around is easy and creating [style components](http://style-components.com) (not a typo) is simple since everything is based on standard React components, i.e. functions.

-This simple abstraction can support everything, including adapting based on props and state, extending styles and global theming.
+This simple abstraction can support everything, including adapting based on props and state, extending and theming.

 #### `styles` vs. `css`